-JoAnn Ohlrich joined Grace, teaching 5th & 6th grade this year.
-She returned to Chicago after over a decade of teaching in China.
+JoAnn Ohlrich joined Grace ni 2017-2018, teaching 5th & 6th grade.
+She moved back to Chicago in 2017 after over a decade of teaching in China.
 She attended college at the University of Colorado and has taught a total of 17 years, teaching every grade from 1st up through high school as well as swimming.
 She was also a principal for 3 years.

 Outside of Grace:

 Prior to joining Grace, Mrs. Ohlrich enjoyed her years of experiencing life in China.
 She has traveled to most countries throughout Asia as well as traveling in Europe, Australia, and New Zealand.
 Back in Chicago, she is enjoying going to hockey games, eating out, and spending time with her family.